Spring Protection Projects:

 Below are pictures of the spring built in the memory of Mark Steven.
 Mark died at 4 years old from malnutrition.
 When brought to us he was so thin you could count his ribs.
 He was one in the first group of children that came to Jeff and Carla and passed away while we were building In Step Children’s Home.
 Mark died knowing he was loved.

 Another spring being built in memory of Brittany, she was one of her Sunday School kids.

-When we arrived in 2006, we were told one of the brick walls washed away on the spring built in 2005.
-We walked up to look at it.
-There were about 6-8 men repairing it.
-It was great to see that they have taken true ownership of the spring.
+When Jeff and Carla arrived in 2006, they were told one of the brick walls washed away on the spring built in 2005.
+When they went to view the Spring, there were about 6-8 men repairing it.
+It was great to see that the local people had taken true ownership of the spring.

 The story of Trenton

 He went to Africa when he was 8 yrs. old.
 Carla was his babysitter before they moved to Africa and he was very close to her and Jeff.
 After going back home, he started lots of small fundraisers and collected enough money to pay for one of the spring projects.
 They named it Trenton Springs after him.
-The picture on the left is of Trenton on a matatu with his new friend Bafo who live at In Step Children’s Home.
-Next, Trenton was given a couple of chickens as a thank you for raising the money by the villagers.
+The picture on the left is of Trenton on a matatu with his new friend Bafo who lives at In Step Children’s Home.
+The other photo displays the chickens Trenton received from local villagers as a thank you for raising the money.